 3. Listen to the Portraits

-Universal Studios and Islands of Adventure are home to a few of the top-rated theme park rides in the world, and that includes Harry Potter and the Forbidden Journey and Harry Potter and the Escape from Gringotts.
+Universal Studios and Islands of Adventure are home to a few of the top-rated theme park rides in the world, and that includes Harry Potter and the Forbidden Journey, Harry Potter and the Escape from Gringotts, and Hagrid’s Magical Creature Motorcycle Adventure.
 One of the things that makes these rides so incredible is the storylines in them, which begin before your board the rides.
 Take your time making your way through Hogwarts and Gringotts, respectively, and make sure to eavesdrop on the conversations the portraits are having!
+On way through the cue towards the Forbidden forest, get familiar with magical creatures and see how Hagrid’s motorbike is enchanted.
 Check out Flight of the Hippogriff too, and say hello to Buckbeak.

-Ride Harry Potter and the Forbidden Journey and Harry Potter and the Escape from Gringotts twice if you can!
-There’s a lot going on in these rides, and some impressive animatronics.
+There’s a lot going on in the rides, and some impressive animatronics.
+It’s worth riding everything twice, if you can.
 I noticed way more details (and, admittedly kept my eyes open more, as I have a tendency to recoil when magical creatures come at me) the second time around.

-The Hogwarts Express is also a ride itself.
+- The Hogwarts Express is also a ride itself.
 Ride it both directions, it’s different!
+It’s a nice smooth train ride, no surprises.

 Many of the rides in both the Universal Studios park and the Islands of Adventure park have lockers where you can stash your things while you ride.
 The lockers are free for the first little while, in accordance with how long the line up and ride are expected to take.